acadxp/xp-cal/README.md

 ## Contributing

 This is a demonstration project for AcadXP's mechanics.
-For feature suggestions or bug reports related to the actual platform, please contact the AcadXP team directly.
+For feature suggestions or bug reports create an issue.
+Thanks!

 ## License